 We’ve provided a list of the key components you should examine while evaluating your e-commerce platform because they are all important for functionality and might cause problems if not tested thoroughly.

-You should first concentrate on testing all of the pages that users will actively interact with.
+You should first concentrate on testing all of the pages on your eCommerce site that users will actively interact with.
 You should examine the homepage’s interaction quality, the design and navigation’s usability, and any potential login process problems on the home and login pages.

 This function is frequently used for e-commerce because it is still simpler to search for a product in a search bar even when you structure your products correctly and make them simple to follow.
 QAs should create distinct search categories, such as product name/brand name.